-Also an active folklorist, Ken has spent over a decade collecting tunes and oral histories from traditional fiddle players on Prince Edward Island in eastern Canada.
+Also an active folklorist, Ken has spent over two decades collecting tunes and oral histories from traditional fiddle players on Prince Edward Island in eastern Canada.
 The first outgrowths of his research were a tune book called The Fiddle Music of Prince Edward Island and a two-CD anthology of field recordings called The Prince Edward Island Style of Fiddling (Rounder Recordings).
 In 1997 and ’98, each of these works received awards from the Prince Edward Island Heritage Foundation for helping to “preserve, interpret, and disseminate our province’s fiddling heritage.”
 In 2015, his “ethnography” (oral history based book) called Couldn’t Have a Wedding Without the Fiddler: the Story of Traditional Fiddling on Prince Edward Island was published by University of Tennessee Press.
 He is also curator of a new website devoted to PEI fiddling called bowingdownhome.ca, which is based on his writing and field recordings and hosted jointly by the University of PEI and the Canadian Museum of History.

 He has several recordings to his credit, including:

 - You Can’t Beat the Classics: Trio recording with fiddler Alan Jabbour & guitarist Jim Watson